noudjuhhh/DE_capstone/readme.md

 The goal is to run an analytical query that can tell us if the amount of trips increases when it is raining or not.
 From there, we would like to delve deeper, e.g., assess the effect of rush hour on the amount of trips when it is raining.
 Thus, the goal is to build a database that facilitates analysis.

+## Technologies used
+The technologies were chosen and used in the following order:

+* First, to stage the raw data, S3 was used for storage as it is easy to set up compared to HDFS.
+* From there, the choice would be to either use Spark to wrangle the data or simply Redshift.
+In this case, I chose to use Redshift, as it is easy to set up, scales linearly, and can be used as the database for analysis as well.
+Spark, in this case, would be overkill, as we are not doing complex transformations that Redshift cannot handle.
+* Finally, we use python to execute the ETL, as we can simply transform it to Airflow if we were to schedule our pipeline.

 ## How to use

 Do as follows:

-1. Creat a Redshift cluster by running `sh create_cluster.sh` in the terminal.
+1. Create a Redshift cluster by running `sh create_cluster.sh` in the terminal.
-2. Fill in all details in the `config_example.cfg` file and rename to `config.cfg`
+2. Fill in all details in the `config_example.cfg` file and rename to `config.cfg`.
-3. Run `python taxi_and_weather_etl.py` from the terminal and check its output
+3. Run `python taxi_and_weather_etl.py` from the terminal and check its output.
 4. Enjoy!

 ## Data assesment